 A. Camping cabins are available at Piney Campground in the TN portion and Wranglers Campground in the KY portion of Land Between the Lakes.
 (See Rates and Hours brochure for a description of cabin contents.)

-Q. Where can I backcountry camp?
+Q. Where can I camp?
 Who needs a permit?

-A. Backcountry camping is permitted anywhere in Land Between the Lakes except in the Nature Watch Demonstration Areas, Brandon Spring Group Center, fee campgrounds, cemeteries, picnic areas, and within 200 yards of US Hwy 68/80, The Trace, Silver Trail Road, Mulberry Flat Road, and Fort Henry Road.
-Anyone age 18 and older needs a backcountry camping permit, or combination Hunter Use/Backcountry Permit, for backcountry camping.
+A. Basic and dispersed camping is permitted anywhere in Land Between the Lakes except in the Nature Watch Demonstration Areas, Brandon Spring Group Center, fee campgrounds, cemeteries, picnic areas, and within 200 yards of US Hwy 68/80, The Trace, Silver Trail Road, Mulberry Flat Road, and Fort Henry Road.
+Anyone age 18 and older needs a basic or dispersed camping permit, or combination Hunter Use/Basic Permit, for basic or dispersed camping.
 See Camping Rules

-Q. How much does a backcountry camping permit cost and how long is it good for?
+Q. How much does a Basic Camping Permit cost and how long is it good for?

-A. Backcountry camping requires a permit for each person age 18 & older; $30 annual permit, $7 three-day permit, or $35 Combination Hunter Use Permit/ Backcountry Camping Permit and is permitted anywhere in Land Between the Lakes except Nature Watch Areas, Brandon Spring Group Center, cemeteries, picnic areas, and within 200 yards of Woodlands Trace, Silver Trail Road, Mulberry Flat Road, and Fort Henry Road.
+A. Basic or dispersed camping requires a permit for each person age 18 & older; $30 annual permit, $7 three-day permit, or $35 Combination Hunter Use Permit/ Basic Camping Permit and is permitted anywhere in Land Between the Lakes except Nature Watch Areas, Brandon Spring Group Center, cemeteries, picnic areas, and within 200 yards of Woodlands Trace, Silver Trail Road, Mulberry Flat Road, and Fort Henry Road.
 See Camping Rules

 A. We have received reports of wild hogs on Land Between the Lakes, but hogs are not allowed to be hunted here.
 We are working with USDA APHIS and state wildlife agencies to eradicate wild hogs on Land Between the Lakes.